RWTH-E3D/paper-indoor-co2-heterogeneity-brazil/README.md

 This repository contains the Python analysis scripts and the model performance results for the following paper:

-Investigating Indoor CO₂ Heterogeneity: The Impact of Vertical Stratification on IAQ Assessment and Presence Detection in Brazilian Educational Buildings
+Investigating Indoor CO₂ Heterogeneity: The Impact of Sensor Location on CO₂-based IAQ Classification and Presence Detection in Brazilian Educational Buildings

 # Repository Contents